 Great Ways to Donate or VolunteerGreat Ways to Donate or Volunteer

 If you love your neighborhood and can spare a little time, why not work to make it a better place for everyone.
-This can also be an ideal time to teach children what the true spirit of the season is about.
+This can also be an ideal time to teach children what the season’s true spirit is about.
 Here we’ve collected some great ways you can help others through the holiday season.

 Donate in New York CityDonate in New York City